karthiknadar1204/karthiknadar1204/README.md

 > *Chat with your database in natural language.*
 > Transform structured and unstructured data into actionable insights instantly.
 Built using nextjs,postgresql,pinecone vector db and openai api for intelligent query generation and simulation in real time.
-> in the middle of migrating to express server and add a graph db layer and some fuzzy matching logic for mispelled terms so as to not waster user tokens.
+> in the middle of migrating to express server and add a graph db layer and some fuzzy matching logic for mispelled terms so as to not waste user tokens.

 ---